eflumerf/styleguide/dune-daq-cppguide.md

 ### Structs vs. Classes [DUNE VERSION]

-Use a `struct` only for passive objects that carry data; everything else is a `class`.
+Always use a `class` rather than `struct` unless you're creating:

+ - A passive objects that carries data
+ - A small callable with an `operator()` defined

-`structs` should be used for passive objects that contain member data.
-All fields must be public, and accessed directly rather than through getter/setter methods.
+If using a struct to carry data, all fields must be public, and accessed directly rather than through getter/setter methods.
 Any functions must not provide behavior but should only be used to set up the data members, e.g., constructor, destructor, `Initialize()`, `Reset()`.